Year of Publication

 Developing new affordability measures and methods that target financial aid to low-income and disadvantaged students will help reduce financial barriers and enhance access to and participation in higher education in Kentucky.
 Although most evidence suggests that the benefits from college tend to be distributed to the individuals consuming higher education, it provides a number of positive externalities to society such as better citizenship; higher degrees of compliance with public laws, increased per-capita income.
 In the end such policies will improve the overall lives of Kentuckians and provide a more promising future for the state.

 Walton, William, "An Analysis of Employing the Circuit Breaker as an Alternative Approach for Targeting Aid to Low-Income Students in Kentucky" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 179.